md-ov/cryptos/readme.txt

 ﻿use of run-mac.sh :
-open terminal in krankenc folder and use command : sh ../bin/run-mac.sh
+open terminal in krankenc folder and use command : sudo sh ../bin/run-mac.sh

 sbt pack